Get Rates Near You!

 woman submitting individual income tax return form

-Tax season reminds everyone how much they pay to support the federal budget.
+Tax season reminds everyone how much they provide revenue to support federal funding and the budget.

-A state-by-state examination of federal income taxes paid by individuals in each state found that, while people everywhere contribute to the federal government, residents of some states clearly pay more than others.
+A state-by-state examination of tax data found that while people everywhere contribute dollars to the federal government, people in some states clearly pay more than others.

 What State Pays the Most in Taxes?